apollographql/router/.changesets/feat_tninesling_cost_directives.md

 }
 ```

-Additionally, if a list field's length differs significantly from the globally-configured list size, the `@listSize` directive can provide a tighter size estimate.
+Use the `@listSize` directive to provide a more accurate estimate for the size of a specific list field, particularly for those that differ greatly from the global list size estimate.

 ```graphql
 type Magazine {